james-stevens/epp-restapi/README.md

 # epp-restapi

-epp-restapi is a Python/Flask service to provide a reat/api for EPP domain registration
+`epp-restapi` is a Python/Flask service to provide a rest/api for EPP domain registration / management

 ## Requirements